oracle-livelabs/apex/event-mangement/2-create-app/create-app-using-ai.md

 - Events Data model created using Generative AI.

+>**Note:** You do NOT want to click Create Application, as you will use Generative AI to create an application later.

 ## Task 1: Create the Application using Generative AI

 1. From your APEX workspace homepage, click **App Builder**.